bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-179">179.
 Calculate the Perimeter of a Triangle</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The trianglePerimeter function calculates the perimeter of a triangle given its three side lengths.
-It simply adds up the lengths of all three sides and returns the result as the perimeter of the triangle.
+<p>The trianglePerimeter function calculates the perimeter of a triangle given its three
+side lengths.
+It simply adds up the lengths of all three sides and returns the result as the perimeter of the triangle.</p>
 <pre>
 const trianglePerimeter = (side1, side2, side3) => side1 + side2 + side3;